Hard-Constrained Deep Learning for Climate Downscaling: Enforcing constraints

 \subsection{Setup}

-Consider the case of downscaling by a factor of $N$ in each linear dimension, and let $n:=N^2$.
-Let $y_i, i = 1,\ldots , n$ be the values in the predicted high-resolution patch that correspond to low-resolution pixel $x$.
+Consider the case of downscaling low-resolution pixels $x$ by a factor of $N$ in each linear dimension, and let $n:=N^2$.
+Let $y_i, i = 1,\ldots , n$ be the values in the predicted high-resolution patch that correspond to $x$.
 The set $\{y_i\}$ for $i = 1,\ldots , n$ is also referred to as a super-pixel.
 Then, a conservation law takes the form of the following constraint:

 Depending on the predicted quantity, there may additionally be an inequality constraint associated with the data.
-One example is when we consider physical variables that can only assume positive values, such as water mass.
-This would give us:
+In our work, there was only one example, concerning the positivity of several physical quantities (e.g. water mass).
+The inequality for this case would be:

+We note that the methodologies we suggest in this work only deal with this special case.